joanrig/congress_front_end/devlog.md

-###extra things to do
+###to do

+1. fix bugs below
-1. add loading status/ indicators
+2. add loading status/ indicators
-2. immediate update after fetching finances.
+3. add countdown until next federal election day.
+4. format dollars to include commas.

 ###ACTIVE BUGS
+1. card won't immediate update after fetching finances; you must re-render, re-find card, re-flip.

 ### FIXED BUGS
-BUG: freshman/ freshmen search doesn't work for house HOW FIXED: data was updated by propublica to round up time served to 2 years, changed definition of freshmen to those with seniority under 3 years.
+BUG: freshman/ freshmen stopped working for house
+HOW FIXED: data was updated by propublica to round up time served to 2 years, changed definition of freshmen to those with seniority under 3 years.

-BUG - hide bills button would not turn red after senate/house card changed into memberCard - HOW FIXED forced change by using id instead of class in css
+BUG - hide bills button would not turn red after senate/house card changed into memberCard - HOW FIXED: used #id instead of .class in css

 #NEXT FEATURES
-1.

 #NIXED FEATURES
 figure out how to flip all cards.
 DID IT, but if you can flip all cards at once, you can't flip one at a time.

 ###STRETCH
 * add SASS https://scotch.io/tutorials/using-sass-in-create-react-app-v2

 ###STRETCH DONE
-DONE - abstract almost all house/senate components into member component used by both - container/ actions still separate.
+DONE - abstract almost all house/senate components into member component used by both - container/ actions are ok separate.
 DONE - display bills and top donors on back of card DONE - get top campaign donors
 DONE - add search bills by subject